manster18/k8s-macos/GITHUB_SETUP.md

 ## Step 1: Create GitHub Repository

 1. Go to [GitHub](https://github.com) and log in
-2. Click the "+" icon in the top right → "New repository"
+2. Click the "+" icon in the top right, then "New repository"
 3. Repository name: `k8s-macos` (or your preferred name)
 4. Description: "Local Kubernetes development environment for macOS"
 5. Choose: **Public** or **Private**